STEllAR-GROUP/tutorials/cscs2016/session1/README.md

     * shouldn't need to worry about low level synchronization primitives
     * (but sometimes needs to)

-* The runtime does it best to schedule tasks
+* The runtime does its best to schedule tasks

     * but it can be abused easily
     * either by accident (careless programming)